kamperh/recipe_bucktsong_awe/readme.md

 provided as part of the Zero Speech Challenge 2015 (this is already a subset of the NCHLT data).

 Download all these datasets beforehand.
-The can be stored apart from the code.
+These can be stored apart from the code.

 Clone the repository